Facts about Maya Angelou

 In the following years, Angelou continued teaching, writing, acting, producing, recording (she won Grammy Awards for the spoken word for the years 1993, 1995 and 2002) and collecting honorary degrees from across the United States.
 In 1981 she became the Reynolds Professor of American Studies at Wake Forest University in North Carolina.

-Maya Angelou was nominated for an Emmy for her role in the 1977 TV miniseries Roots, based on Alex Haley‘s novel; she played Kunta Kinte’s grandmother… She also appeared with Janet Jackson and Tupac Shakur in the 1993 film Poetic Justice, and with Winona Ryder in the 1995 film How To Make an American Quilt.
+Maya Angelou was honored with a Google Doodle on April 4, 2018 — the 90th anniversary of her birth… Maya Angelous was nominated for an Emmy for her role in the 1977 TV miniseries Roots, based on Alex Haley‘s novel; she played Kunta Kinte’s grandmother… She also appeared with Janet Jackson and Tupac Shakur in the 1993 film Poetic Justice, and with Winona Ryder in the 1995 film How To Make an American Quilt.